kimlima/gocase-backend-challenge-internship/README.md

 - **Flag survivor as abducted**

   In a chaotic situation like that, it's inevitable that a survivor may get abducted.
-When this happens, we need to flag the survivor as abducted.
+When this happens, we need to flag the survivor was abducted.

   **A survivor is marked as abducted when at least three other survivors report their abduction.**